 Available controls include the pLKO.1 empty vector as a negative control and an eGFP shRNA as a positive control.

 In scientific publications, the libraries should be referred to as TRC-Hs1.0 (Human) and TRC-Mm1.0 (Mouse).
 Individual clones are uniquely identified by their TRC ID number (eg. TRCN0000014783).

 The TRC lentiviral shRNA libraries are provided in 96-well microtiter plates containing frozen stock cultures of E. coli in 2X LB broth with 8% glycerol and carbenicillin (100 µg/mL).
 Individual shRNA constructs are shipped as glycerol stock cultures on wet ice.
-Thermo Fisher Scientific checks all cultures for growth prior to shipment.
+We check all cultures for growth prior to shipment.